cloudsolver/aws-saa/atoms/IP Address.md

 ![[CIDR]]

 ### Network ID
 **The portion of an IP address that identifies which TCP/IP network the host resides on**.
-For example, if an IP address is 192.158.
-1.38., then the network ID is 192.158.
+Performing a bitwise AND operation between the IP address and the subnet mask.

 ### Broadcast ID
+When data is sent to the broadcast address, it is received by every device on that network.
+The broadcast ID is typically assigned as the last address in a network range.